 Danny Boyle is a director that can make anything watchable.
 The man made an entire movie about a dude trapped under a rock and it was spellbinding.
 With that in mind, he does his very best to turn the trippy, Inception-like crime thriller Trance into a workable, watchable experience for the audience.
 The main issue is that the movie is so busy that once it slows down you realize there really isn’t anything going on.
 James McAvoy plays an art auctioneer who stashed a valuable painting during a heist.
 He undergoes hypnotherapy by Rosario Dawson so the crooks can determine where the loot resides.
 The premise allows for plenty of fake-outs, and you’ll be conditioned to doubt just about everything you see on screen.
 The film does a nice job of applying that doubt to the characters as well; the good guys may not be so good and the bad guys may not be so bad.
 With Boyle’s hyperkinetic visuals and some fast-paced editing, Trance is serviceable in the moment, but when the characters literally spell out everything you realize how shallow the movie is as well as these characters.
 The lone truly memorable moment is a scene where Dawson jets off to a bathroom, we hear an electronic buzzing, and she comes out fully nude, presenting herself as a shaven offering.
 The fact that this relates to an actual plot point is practically incidental.
 The movie isn’t as smart or as fun or as entertaining as it thinks it is, and I wish Boyle had taken advantage of dream/mind mechanics and gone crazier with his visuals.
-Still, if you’ve got a couple hours, some low expectations, and a desire to see Rosario Dawson completely naked, it’s worth at least one watch.
+Still, if you’ve got a couple hours, some low expectations, it’s worth at least one watch.

 Nate’s Grade: B-